 I also added a lip on one end.
 That way, during any Lego project, Legos can be stored there and they don’t fall off the table.
 You know how fun it is when a little tiny piece of Lego decides to show up under your bare feet!

-Lets talk about how to make a portable DIY Lego table –
+How to make a portable DIY Lego table –

 - An old table (I used the old TV table.
 This makes it portable but you could use any table or build one yourself!)